Richie Ray: Born-again Christian

 The sincerity of their Christian beliefs was not just conveyed in their music.
 Both Ray and Cruz are pastors, and they have founded more than 70 churches throughout Puerto Rico and the United States.
 In addition, Ray founded the Salvation Records label as an outlet for Christian music.
 Then, he continued his music career although his long-time friend, Cruz, had retired.
 During "retirement", however, both Cruz and Ray released albums with previously recorded numbers and with other bands or singers.
-Richie Ray is now a pastor in Cape Coral under the CLM fellowship.
+Richie Ray is now a pastor in Miami under Spring of Life Fellowship.

 In 1991, Ray and Cruz reunited for successful concert appearances in San Juan, and again in New York.
 They reunited again in 1999 for the "Sonido Bestial VIP" concert in the Coliseo Rubén Rodríguez located in Bayamón.
 The duo sang some of their early hits together along with some of their religious songs, and the concert was recorded live.
 The outcome was so impressive that they were offered a contract by Universal Records.
 The recording was selected as one of the best recordings of 1999, and helped bring the pair back into the limelight of the Puerto Rican music scene.
 The pair has continued to be active in the music scene since.